QSCD

 Creation of qualified certificates for electronic signatures

-The qualified trust service for the issuance of qualified certificates in accordance with Article 28 of Regulation (EU) No. 910/2014 (the eIDAS Regulation) includes the generation, issuance, and management of qualified certificates for the creation of (qualified) electronic signatures.
-For the creation of qualified electronic signatures, the use of a Qualified Signature Creation Device (QSCD) is mandatory.
-The signer may either be provided with a signature card, or the QSCD may be hosted by a trust service provider through a remote QSCD management service (remote signature service).
+The qualified trust service for the creation of qualified certificates according to Article 28 of Regulation (EU) No. 910/2014 (eIDAS Regulation) includes the creation, issuance, and management of qualified certificates for the creation of (qualified) signatures.
+The use of a Qualified Signature Creation Device (QSCD) is mandatory for the creation of qualified signatures.
+For this purpose, a signature card can be issued to the signatory, or the QSCD can be hosted by a trust service provider through the remote QSCD management service (remote signatures).

 Creation of qualified certificates for electronic seals

-The qualified trust service for the issuance of qualified certificates in accordance with Article 38 of Regulation (EU) No. 910/2014 (the eIDAS Regulation) includes the generation, issuance, and management of qualified certificates for the creation of (qualified) electronic seals.
+The qualified trust service for the creation of qualified certificates according to Article 38 of Regulation (EU) No. 910/2014 (eIDAS Regulation) includes the creation, issuance, and management of qualified certificates for the creation of (qualified) seals.
+The use of a Qualified Seal Creation Device (QSCD) is mandatory for the creation of qualified seals.
+For this purpose, a seal card can be issued to the seal creator, or the QSCD can be hosted by a trust service provider through the remote QSCD management service (remote seals).

 Management of Remote QSCDs

-The qualified trust service for the management of remote QSCDs involves the operation of a remote QSCD by a qualified trust service provider in order to enable customers to create qualified electronic signatures (remote signatures)in accordance with Article 29a, or qualified electronic seals (remote seals) in accordance with Article 39a of the eIDAS Regulation.
+The qualified trust service for the management of remote QSCDs includes the operation of a remote QSCD by a qualified trust service provider to offer customers the possibility of creating qualified electronic signatures (remote signatures) according to Art.
+29a or qualified electronic seals (remote seals) according to Art.
+39a of the eIDAS Regulation.

 Creation of qualified certificates for website authentication

-This qualified trust service includes the creation, issuance and management of qualified certificates for website authentication (QWAC) in accordance with Article 45 of Regulation (EU) No 910/2014 (eIDAS Regulation).
-The conformity assessment is based on the requirements of the eIDAS Regulation and the requirements of the standards ETSI EN 319 401 and ETSI EN 319 411-2 / -1.
+This qualified trust service includes the creation, issuance, and management of qualified certificates for website authentication (QWAC) according to Article 45 of Regulation (EU) No. 910/2014 (eIDAS Regulation).

 Creation of qualified electronic time stamps

-This qualified trust service includes the creation of qualified electronic time stamps in accordance with the requirements of Article 42 of Regulation (EU) No 910/2014 (eIDAS Regulation).
-Qualified electronic time stamps are subject to the presumption of the accuracy of the date and time indicated therein and the integrity of the data associated with the date and time.
-They serve as proof that the data were present at a given date and time.
-The conformity assessment is based on the requirements of the eIDAS Regulation and the requirements of the standards ETSI EN 319 401 and ETSI EN 319 421.
+This qualified trust service includes the creation of qualified electronic time stamps according to the requirements of Article 42 of Regulation (EU) No. 910/2014 (eIDAS Regulation).
+For qualified electronic time stamps, the presumption of accuracy of the date and time indicated therein, as well as the integrity of the data associated with the date and time, applies.
+They serve as proof that the data existed at a given date and time.

 Electronic registered delivery service

-This qualified confidential service includes the service of electronic registered delivery in accordance with the requirements of Article 44 of Regulation (EU) No 910/2014 (eIDAS Regulation).
-Electronic registered delivery ensure the identification of sender and recipient.
-The sending and receiving of data is secured at least by an advanced signature or seal of a trusted service provider and includes qualified electronic time stamps to indicate the date and time of sending and receiving.
-The conformity assessment is based on the requirements of the eIDAS Regulation and the requirements of the standards ETSI EN 319 401 and ETSI EN 319 521 (Electronic Registered Delivery Services) or the standard ETSI EN 319 531 (Policy and security requirements for Registered Electronic Mail Service Providers) if the implementation is based on the use of e-mail.
+This qualified trust service includes the delivery of electronic registered mail according to the requirements of Article 44 of Regulation (EU) No. 910/2014 (eIDAS Regulation).
+It ensures the identification of sender and recipient, sending and receiving of data are secured by at least an advanced electronic signature or an advanced electronic seal of a trust service provider, and incorporate qualified electronic time stamps to indicate the date and time of sending and receiving.

 Validation service for qualified electronic signatures

-The qualified validation service in accordance with Article 40 (in conjunction with Article 33) of Regulation (EU) No. 910/2014 (eIDAS Regulation) includes the implementation of the validation of qualified electronic seals.
-The result of the validation is to be transmitted to the relying parties together with a confirmation by means of an advanced electronic signature or an advanced electronic seal of the provider of the validation service.
-The conformity assessment is based on the requirements of the eIDAS Regulation and the requirements of the ETSI EN 319 401 standard and the technical specification ETSI TS 119 441 (Policy Requirements for TSP providing signature validation services).
+The qualified validation service according to Article 33 of Regulation (EU) No. 910/2014 (eIDAS Regulation) includes the performance of validation of qualified electronic signatures according to Article 32, Paragraph 1 of the eIDAS Regulation.
+The result of the validation must be communicated to the relying parties with confirmation by an advanced electronic signature or an advanced electronic seal of the validation service provider.

 Qualified trust service for the validation of qualified electronic signatures and seals